CaelRowley/geth-indexer-service/README.md

 # EVM Indexer

-A work-in-progress EVM indexer and block explorer written in go.
-The project aims to sync blockchain data onto a PostgreSQL database and provide search and analytics using Elasticsearch.
+A work-in-progress EVM indexer and block explorer written in Go.
+The project aims to sync blockchain data onto a PostgreSQL database using Kafka and provide search and analytics using Elasticsearch.

 ## Environment Variables

 - **DB_URL**: _The URL connection to a PostgreSQL database server._

 - **NODE_URL**: _WebSocket connection to Ethereum node._

+- **MSG_BROKER_URL**: _The url to a Kafka broker_

 ## Flags

 - **port**: _Specifies the port number where the service will run.
 Default is 8080.
 Use this flag to define a custom port for the service._

 - **sync**: _Enables block synchronization with the node's database.
 By default, synchronization is turned off (false).
 Use this flag to initiate synchronization of blockchain data into the PostgreSQL database._

 ## Getting Started